radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/03-front-end-settings.md

 #### Directory Manager Password

-The directory administrator (cn=directory manager) password is set during the install of RadiantOne and can be updated in Control Panel.
-You must know the current password in order to update the password.
+The directory administrator (e.g. cn=directory manager) password is set during the install of RadiantOne and can be updated in Control Panel.
+You must know the current password to update the password.
 To change this password, from the Main Control Panel > Settings Tab > Administration section, click “Change the password” link.
 Enter the old (current) password and the new value.
 Confirm the new value and click **Save** in the upper right corner.

 >[!warning]
 >If you change the password and you are currently logged into the Control Panel as the directory administrator, you must close the Control Panel and re-open it logging in with the new password.